applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/getting-started/reading-iab.md

 # Reading *An Introduction to Applied Bioinformatics* <link src='74cadb'/>

 **Bioinformatics, as I see it, is the application of the tools of computer science (things like programming languages, algorithms, and databases) to address biological problems (for example, inferring the evolutionary relationship between a group of organisms based on fragments of their genomes, or understanding if or how the community of microorganisms that live in my gut changes if I modify my diet).** Bioinformatics is a rapidly growing field, largely in response to the vast increase in the quantity of data that biologists now grapple with.
 Students from varied disciplines (e.g., biology, computer science, statistics, and biochemistry) and stages of their educational careers (undergraduate, graduate, or postdoctoral) are becoming interested in bioinformatics.

-*An **I**ntroduction to **A**pplied **B**ioinformatics*, or **IAB**, is an open source, interactive bioinformatics text. **It introduces readers to the core concepts of bioinformatics in the context of their implementation and application to real-world problems and data.** IAB is closely tied to the [scikit-bio](www.scikit-bio.org) python package, which provides production-ready implementations of core bioinformatics algorithms and data structures.
+*An **I**ntroduction to **A**pplied **B**ioinformatics*, or **IAB**, is an open source, interactive bioinformatics text. **It introduces readers to the core concepts of bioinformatics in the context of their implementation and application to real-world problems and data.** IAB is closely tied to the [scikit-bio](http://www.scikit-bio.org) python package, which provides production-ready implementations of core bioinformatics algorithms and data structures.
 Readers therefore learn the concepts in the context of tools they can use to develop their own bioinformatics software and pipelines, enabling them to rapidly get started on their own projects.
 While some theory is discussed, the focus of IAB is on what readers need to know to be effective, practicing bioinformaticians.

-IAB is interactive, being **based on IPython Notebooks** which can be installed on a reader’s computer or viewed statically online.
+IAB is interactive, being **based on IPython Notebooks** which can be installed on a reader's computer or viewed statically online.
 As readers are learning a concept, for example, pairwise sequence alignment, they are presented with its scikit-bio implementation directly in the text. scikit-bio code is well annotated (adhering to the [pep8](https://www.python.org/dev/peps/pep-0008/) and [numpydoc](https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt) conventions), so readers can use it to assist with their understanding of the concept.
 And, because IAB is presented as an IPython Notebook, readers can execute the code directly in the text.
 For example, when learning pairwise alignment, users can align sequences provided in IAB (or their own sequences) and modify parameters (or even the algorithm itself) to see how changes affect the resulting alignments.

-IAB is **completely open access**, with all software being BSD-licensed, and all text being licenced under Creative Commons Attribution Only (i.e., CC BY-NC-SA 4.0).
+IAB is **completely open access**, with all software being BSD-licensed, and all text being licensed under Creative Commons Attribution Only (i.e., CC BY-NC-SA 4.0).
 All development and publication is coordinated under [public revision control on GitHub](https://github.com/gregcaporaso/An-Introduction-To-Applied-Bioinformatics).

 IAB is also an **electronic-only resource**.
 There are currently no plans to commercialize it or to create a print version.
 This means that, unlike printed bioinformatics texts which are generally out of date before the ink dries, IAB can be updated as the field changes.

 **The life cycle of IAB is more like a software package than a book.** There will be development and release versions of IAB, where the release versions are more polished but won't always contain the latest content, and the development versions will contain all of the latest materials, but won't necessarily be copy-edited and polished.